Table of Contents

 The unsatisfying life of this reserved figure is signified in another, altogether more revealing way, however: Sandro experiences vivid, neon-lit fantasies of submissive men clad in leather who beckon to him seductively, exposing his deepest desires.
 What’s frustrating is that these fantasies are not so far out of reach: he’s already engaged in steamy trysts with an attractive co-worker, although he keeps him at arm’s length, not daring to publicly acknowledge the relationship.

 However, the arrival of Maicon, an outlandishly desirable beefcake, at the factory seems to drive his desires out of control, and all signs point to this tragically repressed man being pushed to some terrible, violent limit.
-To Nolasco’s credit, though, and in a similar fashion to the Benedict Cumberbatch-starring The Power of the Dog (2021), this not exactly the predictable narrative route the film ultimately takes.
+To Nolasco’s credit, though, and in a similar fashion to the Benedict Cumberbatch-starring The Power of the Dog (2021), this is not exactly the predictable narrative route the film ultimately takes.

 Gloriously Plays with Genre and Expectations